 At Kelly Bros we fabricate our own moulds and utensils for our own assurance that our teams have access to the best tools available to carry out the work accurately and efficiently and that they are trained in their use.

-The screed application system is the original method of application of thermoplastic material and is used for the application of letters, numerals, symbols, transverse lines and transverse yellow bar markings.
+The screed application system is the original method of application of road marking product material and is used for the application of letters, numerals, symbols, transverse lines and transverse yellow bar markings.

-The hand mould is basically a four-sided box with a handle and a slight gap in the laying wall of approximately 2.0–4.25mm to allow thermoplastic through to the road surface when application commences.
+The hand mould is basically a four-sided box with a handle and a slight gap in the laying wall of approximately 2.0–4.25mm to allow the road marking product through to the road surface when application commences.
 The following sequence can be used as a reference guide for employees whilst carrying out handworks.

-- One person to pour the molten thermoplastic from the bucket to the mould.
+- One person to pour the molten road marking product from the bucket to the mould.

 - A second person directs the mould in the shape marked out on the road surface.